bifurcation/draft-barnes-cfrg-mult-for-7748/draft-barnes-cfrg-mult-for-7748.md

           *G
 ~~~

-The Curve25519 and Curve448 functions defined in RFC 7748, however, require
+The X25519 and X448 functions defined in RFC 7748, however, require scalars to
-scalars to be "clamped" before point multiplication is performed, which breaks
+be "clamped" before point multiplication is performed, which breaks this
-this homomorphism.
-In particular, scalars are passed through the
+homomorphism.
+In particular, scalars are passed through the `decodeScalar25519`
-`decodeScalar25519` or `decodeScalar448` functions, respectively, which force
+or `decodeScalar448` functions, respectively, which force a high-order bit to be
-a high-order bit to be set.
-Since this high-order bit is not guaranteed to be
+set.
+Since this high-order bit is not guaranteed to be set in the product of
-set in the product of two such numbers, the product of of two scalars may not
+two such numbers, the product of of two scalars may not represent a valid
-represent a valid private key.
-In fact, there are valid X25519/X448 curve
+private key.
+In fact, there are points on Curve25519/Curve448 which are not
-points which cannot be Curve25519/Curve448 public keys, because their discrete
+X25519/X448 public keys, because their discrete logs do not have the correct
-logs do not have the correct high bit set.
+high bit set.

-Fortunately, Curve25519 and Curve448 use only one coordinate to represent curve
+Fortunately, X25519 and X448 use only one coordinate to represent curve
 points, which means they are insensitive to the sign of the point, so a scalar
 private key and its negative result in the same public key.
 And if a given
 scalar does not have the correct bit set, then its negative modulo the curve